PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

 # Multistore (2nd step)

+### Call to action

+A call to action button at the top right is displayed:

+ - Cancel:
+Pressing the button redirects to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.

+## Logo

+Firstly on the left, the logo is displayed as soon as it's uploaded.
+Once the logo has been uploaded, a trash icon appears on the right of the logo.
+When trying to delete the logo, a message is displayed: "Are you sure you want to delete the logo?".
+Pressing "Ok" will remove the uploaded logo, and the default logo will re-appear in the same place.

+## Steps

+ - 1 General settings
+ - 2 Multistore (If multistore is enabled)
+ - 3 Shipping locations and costs
+ - 4 Size, weight, and group access
+ - 5 Summary

 **This step is displayed only when the multistore is enabled and if there are several shops.**

 The shop association block is displayed when the multistore is enabled and if several shops are configured.